ClusterLabs/ha_cluster_exporter/doc/design.md

 # Design Notes

-This document describes the rationale behind design decisions takend during the development of this project.
+This document describes the rationale behind design decisions taken during the development of this project.

 ## Goals

-- Export runtime statistics about the various HA cluster components from existing data sources, to be consumed in a Prometheus monitoring stack.
+- Export runtime statistics about the various ClusterLabs Linux HA cluster components from existing data sources, to be consumed by a Prometheus monitoring stack.

 ## Non-goals